baezortega/baezortega.github.io/_posts/2019-02-05-kepler-orbits.md

 > 2.  *A line segment joining a planet and the Sun sweeps out equal areas during equal intervals of time.*
 > 3.  *The square of the orbital period of a planet is directly proportional to the cube of the semi-major axis of its orbit.*

 The second of these laws, which is perhaps the most famous one, always strikes me for its simplicity.
 The fact that, as a planet orbits a star, the radius of its orbit sweeps out equal areas in equal times seems just too neat.
 As Newton would prove, this results from the manner in which the intensity of the gravitational field decreases with the square of the distance, and explains why planets move faster when they are closer to the star.
-So, while reading Feynman's description of Kepler's laws, I realised that it would be possible, and very interesting, to simulate an idealised Solar System entirely from the knowledge contained in these laws — in particular the first two — and a bit of trigonometry.
+So, as I read Feynman's description of Kepler's laws, I realised that it would be possible, and very interesting, to simulate an idealised Solar System entirely from the knowledge contained in these laws — in particular the first two — and a bit of trigonometry.

 It took surprisingly little time to work out the few tools required for this task.
 As I wanted to do most of the thinking myself, I avoided an exact formulation for the area of a radial section of an ellipse, and opted instead for a geometric approximation.
 Concretely, the area of the radial section of the ellipse that is swept by the orbit radius between two positions *P* and *P′* can be approximated by the area of a triangle with vertices *P*, *P′* and *F* (the ellipse focus, where the star is).
-If the distance between *P* and *P′* is very small relative to the circumference of the ellipse, then the error introduced by this approximation of the area is negligible.
-Incidentally, the geometry implied in this approximation gives a nice illustration of the link between the Euclidean distance between two points and the Pythagorean theorem: the Euclidean distance is the length of the hypotenuse of a right triangle whose other two sides are given by the differences between the coordinates of the two points.
+If the distance between *P* and *P′* is very small relative to the circumference of the ellipse, then the error introduced by this approximation is negligible.
+Incidentally, the geometry implied in this approximation gives a nice illustration of the link between the Euclidean distance and the Pythagorean theorem: the Euclidean distance between two points is the length of the hypotenuse of a right triangle whose other two sides are given by the differences between the coordinates of the two points.

 Apart from the area formulation described above, the only piece of knowledge required is the formula that describes the *y*-coordinates of the points along an ellipse as a function of their *x*-coordinates.
 This derives from the mathematical definition of an ellipse as the set of all points (*x*, *y*) such that the sum of the distances between each of the foci (*F* and *F′*) and the point is equal to twice the semi-major axis of the ellipse (usually denoted by *a*).